Qubik65536/resume/resume.typ

 )
 - Develop the application, a Typst editor for iPadOS, using Swift, SwiftUI, and Rust, bridged by #link("https://github.com/chinedufn/swift-bridge")[chinedufn/swift-bridge].
 - Contribute to various open-source dependencies of the project.

 #project(
-  name: "ungoogled-chromium-macos",
-  role: "Maintainer",
-  dates: dates-helper(start-date: "Jan 2024", end-date: "Present"),
-  github: "ungoogled-software/ungoogled-chromium-macos",
-)
-- Maintain the macOS packaging of the Ungoogled-Chromium browser, a privacy-focused Chromium fork sans dependency on Google web services.
-- Ensure the browser is up-to-date with the Ungoogled-Chromium project and fix macOS-specific issues using Quilt patching system.
-- Maintain the shell scripts used for building and packaging the browser.
-- Maintain the GitHub Actions workflow for building and releasing new versions automatically.

-#project(
   name: "SlopeCraft",